Alberta Highway 15

-Highway 15 (or Manning Drive within Edmonton) is a highway in the Edmonton Region of Alberta, connecting northeast Edmonton to the City of Fort Saskatchewan and communities within Lamont County.
-It serves as an alternative to Highway 16 that bypasses Elk Island National Park.
-The highway follows the route of a railway line completed in 1905 by the Canadian Northern Railway.
-In Edmonton, the most southerly portion of the route is named Fort Road, followed by Manning Drive to the north, a developing freeway.
+Highway 15 is a highway in the Edmonton Region of Alberta, connecting northeast Edmonton to the City of Fort Saskatchewan and communities within Lamont County.
+It serves as an alternative to Highway 16 that bypasses Elk Island National Park; the highway follows the route of a railway line completed in 1905 by the Canadian Northern Railway.
+In Edmonton, the route is named Manning Drive, a developing freeway named after Ernest Manning, the premier of Alberta from 1943 to 1968.

-Highway 15 is designated as a core route of Canada's National Highway System, between Highway 16 and the intersection with Highway 28A within Edmonton and is part of the Northeast Alberta Trade Corridor.
+Highway 15 is designated as a core route of Canada's National Highway System, between Anthony Henday Drive (Highway 216) and the intersection with Highway 28A within Edmonton and is part of the Northeast Alberta Trade Corridor.

 Route description

-The highway begins at the intersection of 50 Street and Highway 16 (Yellowhead Trail) in Edmonton.
-It proceeds north along 50 Street to Manning Drive, where it diverts northeast before passing over Anthony Henday Drive (Highway 216).
-Before leaving Edmonton, Highway 15 continues northeast past the southern terminus of Highway 28A.
-Within Sturgeon County, it intersects with the eastern terminus of Highway 37 and then turns southeast to cross the North Saskatchewan River and intersect with the northern terminus of Highway 21 in the City of Fort Saskatchewan.
-From this junction, Highway 15 travels northeast again and then east, intersecting with Highway 45 and Highway 29.
-It then turns southeast and passes through the towns of Lamont and Mundare.
-At the outskirts of Mundare, it begins a 2.1 km concurrency with Highway 855 before ending at Highway 16.
+Highway 15 begins at the intersection of Manning Drive and Anthony Henday Drive (Highway 216), Edmonton's ring road.
+It proceeds northeast through a largely rural area, despite being within Edmonton city limits, to the southern terminus of Highway 28A.
+Within Sturgeon County, it intersects with the eastern terminus of Highway 37 and then turns southeast to cross the North Saskatchewan River, where it enters Fort Saskatchewan and intersects the northern terminus of Highway 21.
+Fort Saskatchewan was established as a North West Mounted Police post in 1875 and incorporated as a city in 1985.
+The Shell Scotford upgrader, refinery, and chemicals complex, operational since 1984, is located east of Fort Saskatchewan along the highway corridor.

+From this junction, Highway 15 travels northeast again and then east, intersecting Highway 45, about 3 km south of Bruderheim, and Highway 29 about 4 km northwest of Lamont.
+It turns southeast and passes through Lamont, Chipman, and Mundare.
+Lamont County, which the highway traverses for much of its eastern half, has been formally recognized as the cradle of Ukrainian settlement in Canada following the arrival of Ukrainian homesteaders in the 1890s.
+At Mundare, a 42 ft monument to kovbasa (Ukrainian sausage) stands in the town's heritage park, reflecting Stawnichy's Mundare sausage, which has been produced there since 1959.
+At the outskirts of Mundare, it begins a 2.2 km concurrency with Highway 855 before ending at Highway 16.